SBhanwer/SBhanwer/README.md

 <h1>Hi, I’m Suhaan</h1>
   <p>
     Welcome to my project portfolio.
-I’m a IT student studying at Durham College and Ontario Tech University, building networking and coding projects.
+I’m an IT student studying at Durham College and Ontario Tech University, building networking and coding projects.
 This repository showcases the work       I’m most proud of.
   </p>

 <h1> Skills & Tools</h1>